 With only seven days until the planned roundup, the Salt River Wild Horse Management Group of volunteers had to work quickly.
 They alerted both the public and the press to what looked like a certain fate of doom for the cherished horses.
 They held rallies, lobbied legislators, filed a lawsuit, and negotiated with the Forest Service, along with the American Wild Horse Campaign, their coalition partner.

 The public, as expected, became vocal and outraged and turned into the protective voices for the iconic horses, resulting in a 120-day temporary delay of the roundup.
 In December 2015, the continued pressure caused the Forest Service to completely rescind the impound notice, and as of this date, the wild horses are alive and thriving, just as they have for centuries.

 These horses are untamed and they live on their own, but the word that the Forest Service chooses to most accurately describe most of the 30,000+ wild horses in the United States is "feral."
 To be considered wild (and protected under the Wild and Free-Roaming Horses and Burros Act of 1971) they would have to be descendants of the millions of wild horses that originally roamed the country, but the service contends instead that the wild horses today are descendants of once-domesticated animals, and debates have raged for years on what to do about them.

 The Salt River Wild Horse Management Group

 The members actively conduct scientific research by closely studying the horses, as well as their natural habitat; and work tirelessly to identify safety hazards of the area.
-They work with local, state and federal agencies trying to find cost-effective solutions to any problems or shortcoming they run across in regard to maintaining the safety of the herd.
+They work with local, state, and federal agencies trying to find cost-effective solutions to any problems or shortcomings they run across in regard to maintaining the safety of the herd.